Sujoydatta26/100-days-of-code/log.md

 		Fix the colors and improve overall design.
 Create the other activity pages.
 Day 3:
 	Progress:
-		Didnt do much.
 		Worked out the firebase phone number verification process for the pending assingment.
 	ToDo:
 		Fix the code and make it work.
+Day 4:
+	Progress:
+		Fixed firebase authentication for the assignment.
+Completed and mailed the assignment.
+Waiting for a feedback from them!